ikunetwork/WhitePaper/README.md

 The IN creates two classes of native tokens:

-- **IKU**: The IN token IKU serves to secure the IN with consensus on R&D, allow for IN decision making and fee 	derivation as further explained under IKU Utility.
+- **IKU**: The IN token IKU serves to secure the IN with consensus on R&D, allow for IN decision making and fee 	derivation as further explained under IKU Value.
 The supply of IKU is finite.
-[Note to Greg: insert from consoliated notes]

 - **RST**: The research specific token RST is representative of the R&D it was specifically created to fund.
 RST supply is determined by proposers and is dependent on the project economics it is used to fund and facilitate.
-RST bundles, RSTi, are expected to be developed, allowing for scientific and economic risk diversification where *i* represents the number of RST’s bundled.
+RST bundles, RSTi, may  be developed as per a future bounty, allowing for scientific and economic risk diversification where *i* represents the number of RST’s bundled.

-**Insert Token Smart Contract**

 ### IKU Value